wuduhren/cloud-function-datastore-tutorial/README.md

 # Overview
-With Cloud Function, we can save a log (or anything) to our Datastore without a server.
+In this tutorial, we are going to save a log to Datastore without deploying a server.
 A server-less log system!
+Think about how we can apply it to other services, we can pretty much do anything server-less!

-Cloud Function is a light-weight solution to deploy your service, especially when your need is to simply handle HTTP/HTTPS requests.
-Datastore can handle large amount of flow, charge relatively less price.
-And both of them have an user-friendly web console.
+Cloud Function is a light-weight solution to deploy your service, especially when your need is simple.
+Datastore can handle large amount of non relational data with relatively low price.
+Most of all, both of them have an user-friendly web console.

-Since Google Cloud Platform hasn't release the Cloud function's implementation on datastore, I decided to write a tutorial.
+Since Google Cloud Platform hasn't release the Cloud function's implementation of datastore, I decided to write a tutorial how to do it.

 # Steps
 * Setup Cloud Datastore